What is PACED accreditation?

 I deleted my application and would like to have it reinstated.
 What should I do?

 If you deleted your application but have changed your mind, contact us.
 Applications that are older than five months will not be reinstated.

 How much does Pain and Addiction Care in the Emergency Department (PACED) accreditation cost?

 Application fees are based on level:

 - Gold level: $10,000

 How do I apply for accreditation?

-Accreditation applications will be accepted in the spring of 2020.
-In the meantime, please join the interest list for updates and announcements.
+Accreditation applications are being accepted now.
 There are a number of documents that will be required to complete your application.
 Please review the sample documents page and gather these required elements before starting your online application.

 What documents will I need to apply?